dolanor-galaxy/network/README.md

 The network is a global p2p network based on existing open source technology developed by micro and others.
 It provides the core requirements for collaborative service development at scale.
-This includes a communication layer, service discovery system, secure governance, service runtime and reward/exchange system.
+This includes a communication layer, service discovery system, secure governance, service runtime and resource exchange model.

 ![Architecture](images/arch.jpg)